vmware-tanzu/velero/design/cli-install-changes.md

 The naming and organization of the proposed new CLI commands below have been inspired on the `kubectl` commands, particularly `kubectl set` and `kubectl config`.

+#### General CLI improvements

+These are improvements that are part of this proposal:
+- Go over all flags and document what is optional, what is required, and default values.
+- Capitalize all help messages

 #### Commands

 The organization of the commands follows this format: